AD-ASTRA-AI-Enabled-Cloud-Compliance/AD-ASTRA/docs/development/documentation/frontend-docs/remediation_pipeline/README.md

 🔹 Q1: How are remediation actions applied?

-✅ Remediations are generated as infrastructure-as-code snippets and applied via API integrations (e.g., Terraform Cloud, Ansible Playbooks, or custom shell scripts).
+✅ Remediations are generated as infrastructure-as-code snippets and applied via API integrations (e.g., Terraform).

 🔹 Q2: How is remediation rollback handled?